-If you are eligible to take part, we will enrol you into the study for 12 months starting from your first vaccination visit (Day 0).
-You may also decide to withdraw from the study early (What will happen if I don't want to carry on with the trial? page 14).
+If you are eligible to take part, we will enrol you into the study for 12 months starting from your first vaccination visit (Day 0) or 6 months (cohort 3).
+You may also decide to withdraw from the study early (What will happen if I don't want to carry on with the trial? page 18).